Jeon-ChanYoung/CookieRun-AI/README.md

 - ⬆️ Arrow Up: Jump
 - ⬇️ Arrow Down: Slide
 - 🔄 R Key: Reset

+Due to the limited size of the dataset, unable to cover all possible game scenarios, and there may be some blur regarding unusual(or unique) gameplay.
+In particular, the following stages are not included.